 As a result, restaurants sticking to truly traditional menus may still seem light on meat-free options.

-Such locations often rebrand “old school” dishes as vegetarian (like the ubiquitous Greek salad).
+Such locations often simply rebrand “old school” dishes as vegetarian (like the ubiquitous Greek salad).
 Käsespätzle makes another good example: a traditional kind of pasta/dumpling dish involving melted cheese and fried onions.

 Fortunately, more and more restaurants now include dedicated vegan and vegetarian dishes that go beyond historical coincidence.
 As you’d expect, this is particularly true of: